 Complete a sufficient number of credits every quarter.

 The Financial Aid Department reviews academic progress at the end of each quarter for all students.
-To establish and maintain financial aid eligibility, you must successfully complete the minimum number of credits associated with the enrollment level on which a financial aid offer is based.
+To establish and maintain financial aid eligibility, you must successfully complete the minimum number of credits associated with the enrollment level on which financial aid is based.
 For example, an undergraduate student must successfully complete 12 or more credits if the enrollment level at enrollment lock is full-time.
 The Satisfactory Academic Progress policy provides additional information regarding the Quarterly Credit Completion requirement.

 Repeat Coursework Maximum